audeering/audiofile/docs/benchmark.rst

 and is only benchmarked for those.
-As gstreamer_ is slow and complicated to install it is not included in the benchmarks.
+As gstreamer_ is slow and complicated to install it is not included in the benchmarks. linsndfile_ 1.0.31 was used as underlying library of soundfile_.

 Reading files
 ^^^^^^^^^^^^^